shasibhusanJena/user-sync.py/docs/en/user-manual/oneroster.md

             client_secret: 'api client secret here'	#From your SIS dashboard
             host: 'https://api.clever.com/v2.1/ for clever or your oneroster URL for classlink'

-            #access_token: 'api token (clever only)'  #Optional - if added, the client id and secret fields are not needed.
-Uncomment to use'
+            #access_token: 'api token (clever only).
+No client_id or secret needed.'
-            page_size: 3000		#API page size - limited by what the platform allows.
+            page_size: 1000		#API page size - limited by what the platform allows.
 Leave as high as possible for faster sync.
             max_user_count: 0	#limits the number of users returned by the API (useful for testing)

         schema: